Missy is a unique writer who enjoys inviting her readers into her thoughts through her poetry and other topics of discussion.

-Today, I was hopelessly continuing to be a part of the extreme anger and sadness of the world.
-I am still reeling from a Donald Trump win to run our country here in America; I always must take a break and just breathe when I say that.
-The extreme anxiety I feel is hard to take, and I know I am certainly not alone.
-The world is protesting, signing petitions, and letters of rejection.
-No, not that it will do any good now, but there is a need to feel united.
-I believe we all need to find some hope at the end of the day.
-So, we are doing whatever it takes to get that now.
-It is hard to grasp the reality of it, yet; I know we must.
+I was hopelessly continuing to be a part of the world's extreme anger and sadness back in 2016.
+I was reeling from a Donald Trump win to run our country here in America.
+The extreme anxiety I felt was hard to take, and I know I was certainly not alone that day.
+The world was protesting, signing petitions, and letters of rejection.
+No, not that it did any good, but there was a need to feel united.
+I believe we all needed to find some hope at the end of the day.
+It was hard to grasp the reality of it all.

-Therefore, I have been hard-pressed to think about writing here lately, especially something of importance.
-I did not know how I would find the strength again.
-The complete divide I feel now in this world has just made the days dreary with no outlook on what could be a positive outcome in the future.
-For the most part, I am still sullen in a state of confusion.
-Even so, I cannot, with a clear conscience, sit back and let the absurd reasons Donald Trump got elected hinder me from finding my fight for other things that need to be brought to light.
-We all need to push now on these things that are important not only to America but to the world.
-Taking these issues one by one, and by sharing our concerns with the world, perhaps, just maybe, we can push our new President to wake up and counteract his claim that certain issues we face in this world do not matter.
-One of the things we are faced with is CLIMATE CHANGE.
+Therefore, I was hard-pressed to think about writing here, especially something of importance.
+The complete divide I felt at that time in America had made the days dreary with no outlook on what could be a positive outcome in the future.
+For the most part, I was still feeling sullen -- in a state of confusion.
+Even so, I could not, with a clear conscience, sit back and let the absurd reasons Donald Trump got elected hinder me from finding my fight for other things that needed to be brought to light.
+We all needed to push forward the reality of some things we face that are important not only to America but also to the world.
+One of those things we are faced with is CLIMATE CHANGE.

 The Issue I now Choose to Focus on: Climate Change

 Recently, this issue has become more significant to me.
 And I don’t mean to say that as if it never was important to me, but the fact is, I didn’t completely understand the urgency of it.
-I did get that every day we are more affected by this change, but to what extent I did not know.
-It wasn't until I watched the very deeply informative documentary that the actor Leonardo DiCaprio, and his friend Fisher Stevens put together called, “Before the Flood,” about the growing concern of global warming, and how it is drastically moving along in a fast pace, did I realize how this issue is threatening all of humanity and nature alike.
+I did get that we become more affected by this change every day, but to what extent, I did not know.
+It wasn't until I watched the very deeply informative documentary that the actor Leonardo DiCaprio and his friend Fisher Stevens put together called, “Before the Flood,” about the growing concern of global warming and how it is drastically moving along at a fast pace, did I realize how this issue is threatening all of humanity and nature alike.
 We are losing some of the world’s most volatile spots across the globe that are home to many animals and sea life.
 If it does not stop, a growing number of animals will become extinct.

 Besides our oceans, rising sea levels, and thermal expansion that is causing our glaciers to melt at rapid speeds, places like the tropical rain-forests are continuously threatened by deforestation, which releases a high amount of carbon dioxide into the air.
-It has been confirmed by scientists that carbon dioxide is the main gas distributed throughout the atmosphere that is killing planet Earth.
+Scientists confirmed that carbon dioxide is the main gas distributed throughout the atmosphere that is killing planet Earth.

 How is this going to affect us on a human level?
 Well, let’s start with the biggest issue; our food.
 If the atmosphere continues to bring us excessive weather events, that, in my opinion, started being very frequent in these last ten years, then how will our food be grown in a way that is healthy for us, or in another way, will we find drought in our food supply?
 Extreme heat could cause a shortage of water to irrigate crops.
 Then, take a flood; a major flood could drown outcrops and kill the product.
 This has happened in parts of India already.